-Prerequisite: German I, II and III

-AP German IV prepares students to demonstrate intermediate midhigh proficiency across the full range of language skills within a cultural frame of reference.
+Grade Placement: 12 Prerequisite: German I, II and III AP German IV prepares students to demonstrate intermediate midhigh proficiency across the full range of language skills within a cultural frame of reference.
 Students will be expected to demonstrate an understanding of the target culture, incorporate interdisciplinary topics, make cultural comparisons, and communicate in a variety of settings.
 Using current events, global viewpoints and cultural literature, integrated resources, and content-based instruction, students will develop an increased awareness in the products, practices, and perspectives of the German speaking world.
 The expected outcome of this course is developing intermediate mid - intermediate high proficiency and to prepare students for success on the AP German Language and Culture Exam.
 This course is conducted in German.
+Note - AP German IV will not be offered after the 2024-2025 school year.